Plans > Lifetime Mortgage

 These specialist plans could enable you to release equity from a buy-to-let property, or to use the wealth in your home to help you make a buy-to-let investment.

-Another, much less common form of equity release may be a more suitable alternative to a lifetime mortgage.
-A home reversion plan is a type of equity release where you sell all or part of your property at less than market value in return for a lump sum, a regular income, or both.
+If you need an alternative to a lifetime mortgage, UK homeowners also have the option of a home reversion plan.
+This is a less common type of equity release where you sell all or part of your property at less than market value in return for a lump sum, a regular income, or both.
 You stay in your home as a tenant, paying no rent, until you pass away or move into long-term care.

 How much money you can release depends on several factors.
 These include the age of the youngest homeowner (must be 55 or over), the value of your property, how much equity you have in the property, and where you live.